tsackton/taelgarverse/docs/groups/sembaran-army/army-of-the-west.md

 ---
 # The Army of the West

 The Army of the West numbers 4,000 soldiers, divided into a North Watch, Center Watch, and South Watch.
 The South Watch is the largest at 1,600 soldiers; the North and Center Watches are 1,200 soldiers each.
 Each watch is in turn divided into two regiments, for a total of six regiments.
-The Army of the West is commanded by General Isabeau Lemoine, and each watch is commanded by a colonel, and each regiment by a major.
+The Army of the West is commanded by General Ilsa Lemoine, and each watch is commanded by a colonel, and each regiment by a major.

 Beneath the regimental level there are either companies, commanded by a captain, usually of 100 soldiers, or garrisons, also commanded  by a captain, of varying sizes.